eZanmoto/comment_style/README.md

       comment_markers:
         line: '//'
-        # This field is optional.
-Any lines starting with a block comment marker
+        # The `block` field is optional.
+Any lines starting with a block comment
-        # will be flagged as an error.
+        # marker will be flagged as an error.
         block: '/*'

+      allow:
+        # See the "False positives" section for more details on why it may be
+        # necessary to allow `trailing_comment` violations.
+      - trailing_comment

     - paths:
       - include: '**/*.py'